Kajal03/srijan-2020/articles/mobile-phone-sensing.md

 Research  Question: Is mobile phone sensing an effective solution to the aggregation of urban knowledge?

 Urban Scale crowdsensing is used by a large number of individuals to extract certain phenomena of interest.
 An experiment was conducted in France using Ambiciti - an application that notifies the user of the collective exposure to urban pollution.
-There are certain factors affect efficient crowdsensing solutions.
+There are certain factors that affect efficient crowdsensing solutions.
 Optimizing battery and memory usage, access to sensors and network interfaces and accuracy of locations are a few of the tasks involved in enhancing the approaches of crowdsensing.
 Users refraining from sharing their information, or sending in fake data could produce redundancy in results.

 Crowd Sensing has emerged as a powerful solution to address environmental monitoring, allowing us to control air pollution levels in crowded urban areas in a distributed, collaborative, inexpensive and accurate manner.
 A lot of research is going on to develop it as a significant step in the context of urban smart cities.